ut-ras/robomaster_cv_python/Stories.md

 Learn the ins and outs of the simulation.
  * How do I tell robot where to go.
 Whats it doing on the backend.
 As much of that jazz as you can.
  * Show what you did to team (most imporant)

+### Lidar Research
+#### Samik, Tanay, Will, Hasif
+Objective: We have a lot to learn
+See Lidar Max Debrief.md for a chatGPT summary from our chat with Maxx.
+Pay attention to the links at the botton from Maxx.
+Understand it and be able to explain it

+### Command Velocity Fix (Polish Mecanum Wheel Work)
+#### Tanay
+Right now, some command velocities work and other dont and changing up what direction you go in doesn't work.
+Fix that
+ * any twist published to cmd_vel, robot goes in that direction
+ * robot can change direction when new
+ * cmd_vel topic is configured in `sentry_base.xacro` and the topic is published to in the mecanum_plugin folder
+ * command to publish to the cmd_vel topic is ```ros2 topic pub cmd_vel geometry_msgs/msg/Twist "{linear: {x: 1, y: 0, z: 0}}”```

+### Particle Filter Fix
+#### Leo
+Particle filter currently not publish stuff.
+Figure out why and get it to publish
+ * Particle cloud published to /particle_cloud topic
+ * /estimation/robot_pose also works by intating particle cloud